Sex assault victim found naked and beaten: Neighbors

-HOUSTON, Texas (KTRK) -- Houston police is asking the public's help in finding a man who both physically and sexually assaulted a 22-year-old woman in southwest Houston.
+HOUSTON, Texas (KTRK) -- Police are asking the public's help in finding a man who both physically and sexually assaulted a 22-year-old woman in southwest Houston.

 Police say on Sunday, Dec.
 8 between 7 and 8 p.m., the woman was walking from the Southwest Freeway to a Family Dollar store on Bissonnet.
 A man in a silver SUV approached her and told her to get inside the vehicle.
 When she refused, he physically forced her inside, according to police.